mothur/mothur.github.io/_wiki/costello_stool_analysis.md

 indicating metadata about each sample.
 For example, we may know the weight, height, blood pressure, etc. of the subjects in these 24 samples.
-These data are made up, but go ahead and copy and paste them into a file we\'ll call stool.metadata:
+These data are made up, but go ahead and copy and paste them into a file we'll call stool.metadata:

     group  weight
     F11Fcsw    120